16EAGLE/moveVis_GUI/README.md

 ## Introduction

 moveVis GUI is a browser-based web application for animating movement data.
-It aims to provide an easy-to-use graphical user interface to all functionalites being present in the [moveVis R package](http://news.movevis.org).
+It aims to provide an easy-to-use graphical user interface to all functionalities being present in the [moveVis R package](http://news.movevis.org).
 The application is still under development and will be embedded in a greater framework of movement analysis web applications that will be closely connected to [movebank.org](http://www.movebank.org).
 MoveVis GUI is based on the R package [moveVis](http://news.movevis.org) and was written in shiny.

 ## State of development

 The published version is meant to be used only for demonstrational purposes.
-It works with examplatory data only, enabling its user to test the app's functionalities and behaviour.
+It works with exemplary data only, enabling its user to test the app's functionalities and behavior.
 A module connecting to movebank.org will be implemented within the scope of the framework development.

 ## Installation